JoelShaw0/JoelShaw0/README.md

 I'm Joel!
 It's nice to meet you.
 I'm currently a Computer Engineering Student at the University of Central Florida.

 A bit of information about me:
-- 🔭 If it's a weekend I'm probably working on a Hackathon Project.
+- 🔭 If it's a weekend I'm probably working on a Hackathon or Game Jam Project.
 Check out the latest one [here](https://github.com/JoelShaw0/Discussit).
-- 🌱 I’m currently learning SQL and Microsoft Power Apps.
+- 🌱 I’m currently learning SQL, LaTeX and Microsoft Power Apps.
 - 💬 Ask me about what I'm working on or anything really.
-- 📫 [Email](joelshaw@knights.ucf.edu) is the best way to reach me. :)
+- 📫 Email (joelshaw@knights.ucf.edu) is the best way to reach me. :)
 <!--
 **JoelShaw0/JoelShaw0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.